osboot/make-initrd/guess/README.md

 - **resume** - finds modules needed to access hibernation image device.
 This is useful when the device is encrypted or in an unexpected location.
 - **net** - adds kernel modules for network devices (netboot).
 - **keyboard** - adds modules for the keyboard.
-- **fstab** - looks for mountpoints which must be mounted from the initrd.
 - **rdshell** - gives the ability to get shell in initrd.